linked-db/linked-ql/README.md

 </details>

 **Now, you may simply edit any part of your schema in-place!** For example, you can add a new table by simply extending the tables list; a new column by simply extending the columns list; a new constraint by simply extending the constraints list.
 You can go on to change the respective objects at their respective property level!
-For example, you may remove a column-level constraint, `uniqueKey` for example, by simply deleting it; or change the column type, or update the `check` constraint, by simply overwriting it.
+For example, you may remove a column-level constraint, say `uniqueKey`, by simply deleting it; or change the column type, or update the `check` constraint, by simply overwriting it.

 *Changes are commited to your database at your next [`linkedql migrate`](#cmd-linkedql-migrate).*